How Do We Know NAD+ Declines?

 What to Know Now:

 The findings of this study in human brains are consistent with results of animal studies, which have also shown a decline in NAD+ in the brain with age.
 They’re also consistent with a large number of animal studies showing that NAD+ levels decline elsewhere in the organism, as well as another human study showing that NAD+ levels decline in skin with age.
 All of this matters because scientists consider the downward trend of NAD+ to be an important aspect of aging.
-It’s now possible to increase declining levels of NAD+ (for instance, with Basis) and NAD+ is and will increasingly be a target for researchers studying how to improve health in the aging population.
+It’s now possible to increase declining levels of NAD+ and NAD+ is and will increasingly be a target for researchers studying how to improve health in the aging population.